 - Mile Cross Primary and Catton Grove Primary are working together to develop The North Norwich Communication Hub, one of four Hubs in Norwich.
 We will provide training and support for other schools and offer more opportunities for families to get involved.

-- Come to one of our’ Chatter Matters’ Communication Cafes for parents in the Autumn Term.
+- Come to one of our’ Chatter Matters’ Communication Cafes.

 - Try these strategies in the home.